"To let your limbs rove once again

 I can sit here and daydream day after day and wish that jab had gone right

-I can dream I am fit, but I’m not, it went wrong, and now I have learned how to fight.
+I can dream I am fit, but I’m not, it went wrong, and now I have learned how

 I can if not careful, wish and dream my whole life away